chemouna/Decor/README.md

 <a href='http://android-arsenal.com/details/1/1773'><img src='https://img.shields.io/badge/Android%20Arsenal-Decor-brightgreen.svg?style=flat'></a>

-*Decor* is a library that applies decorators to android layout with additional attributes without the need to extend and create a custom view for each functionnality.
+*Decor* is a library that applies decorators to Android layout with additional attributes without the need to extend and create a custom View for each functionality.

-Decor plugs into Android layout inflation and applies custom attributes to views.
+Decor plugs into Android's layout inflation and applies custom attributes to Views.

-If you have written a custom view like AutofitTextViewWithFont : to make a textview resizes it's text and have a specific font and if you want to animate it you can write a custom view like AnimatedAutofitTextViewWithFont and if there's another runtime custom attribute you want to add you will have to yet create another custom view.
+If you have written a custom View like AutofitTextViewWithFont : to make a TextView resize it's text and have a specific font and if you want to animate it you can write a custom View like AnimatedAutofitTextViewWithFont and if there's another runtime custom attribute you want to add you will have to yet create another custom View.
- Decor comes to the rescue to solve this unnecessary class explosion by using a seperate decorator for each functionality :
+ Decor comes to the rescue to solve this unnecessary class explosion by using a separate decorator for each functionality :
     : AutoFitDecorator , FontDecorator, AnimateDecorator (See decorators module for examples of how to create a decorator) and register them in attachBaseContext :